 Disability Benefits for Agoraphobia

-This article discusses how the Social Security Administration will evaluate your claim for Social Security Disability Insurance Benefits (SSDI) and Supplemental Security Income (SSI) if you have been assessed with agoraphobia.
-For information on applying for SSDI or SSI look here.
+Can you receive Social Security Disability benefits for Agoraphobia?
+This article discusses how the SSA will evaluate your claim for Social Security Disability Insurance Benefits (SSDI) and Supplemental Security Income (SSI) if you have been assessed with agoraphobia.

 Types of Social Security Disability Benefits

-SSDI is based on the credits from the work that you have done in the last 10 years while SSI is a need based program.
+SSDI is based on the credits (FICA payments) from the work that you have done in the last 10 years, while SSI is a need-based program.

-After you apply for benefits, your case will be sent to Disability Determination Services (DDS or your local equivalent) for a determination to be made regarding your disability.
+After you apply for disability for Agoraphobia, your case will be sent to Disability Determination Services (DDS or your local equivalent) for a determination to be made regarding your disability.

 What is Agoraphobia?